MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdisetclassregistrypropertyw.md

 #### SPCRP_LOWERFILTERS

 (Windows Vista and later) The caller supplies a REG_MULTI_SZ list of the service names of the lower filter drivers that are installed for the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a>.
-For more information about how to install a class filter driver, see <a href="https://msdn.microsoft.com/library/Ff547595(v=VS.85).aspx">Installing a Filter Driver</a> and <a href="https://msdn.microsoft.com/library/Ff546335(v=VS.85).aspx">INF ClassInstall32 Section</a>.
+For more information about how to install a class filter driver, see <a href="devinst.installing_a_filter_driver">Installing a Filter Driver</a> and <a href="devinst.inf_classinstall32_section">INF ClassInstall32 Section</a>.